DesireeMcElroy/DesireeMcElroy/README.md

 My name is Desiree McElroy

 🌱 Aspiring Data Scientist Studying at CodeUp\
-🎓 BA in Natural Sciene and Mathematics\
+🎓 BA in Natural Science and Mathematics\
 🉐 AA in Mandarin Chinese\
 🪖 US Navy Veteran and Reservist